vipm-io/caraya/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

-To contribute to Caraya, you will need 32-bit LabVIEW 2009 SP1 professional development environment.
+To contribute to Caraya, you will need 32-bit LabVIEW 2013 professional development environment.
+You will also need the following packages:

++ OpenG Toolkits
++ JKI State Machine

 ## Credits